clee22/NLP_FinalProject_2022/README.md

 In the end, I could not get the base model to work correctly for me, but regardless this is the function I used while attempting to get mT5 in working order.

-regardless here is the functions I used
+regardless here is the functions I used: <br>

 python cli/create_everything.py --save_dir=output_dir